shadow64321/Python_Tools/README.md

 ### How to setup
-    - Run the file and select the first time setup option and it will take care of the rest *Note:* The first time setup option is also used to change your daily calore goal
+    - Run the file and select the first time setup option and it will take care of the rest *Note:* The first time setup option is also used to change your daily calorie goal

 ## Video Downloader
     - Dowloads Videos from any site as an mp4 file